Q4kK/resume/resume.typ

 	][
 	In my free time, I enjoy walking around my town, gardening, designing game ideas, cooking, and programming my personal api servicing my home lab.
 	][
-	I have volunteered at Holy Nativity Lutheran Church, both doing service to my hometown but also taking on mission trips to Eau Claire, Wisconsin and Houstan, Texas to help those in need.
 	]

 = Education